ejrafferty/rafferty-markdown-directions/README.md

 1. Remove the laces from your shoes
 2. Mix one cup of water with dish soap
 3. Dip the towel into the mixture
-4. scrub the bottom lip of the shoes
+4. Scrub the bottom lip of the shoes

 >     Scrub frimly and thoroughly to ensure best results

 ![clean](clean.jpeg)